artandmath/DagNabbit/README.md

 - probably want to do this on a DagNabbit specific copy of the script.

 ## Todo short/mid term
+- Clean up some duplication in the classes
 - Add node class highlighting.
 (This can be done currently by feeding a selection to the dictionary key "selectedNodes")
 - Option to fit image to the dependencies of selected node(s).
 - Option to fit image within bounds of a given width/height.